On the partial derivatives of Drinfeld modular forms of arbitrary rank: Preliminaries and Background

-By Drinfeld \cite{Dri74}, $\End(\phi)$ is a projective $A$-module whose $A$-module structure is given by the left multiplication with $\phi_a$ for each $a\in A$.
-Moreover it is commutative and finitely generated whose rank is less than or equal to $r$.
-Furthermore, we call $\phi$ a \textit{CM Drinfeld $A$-module} if the dimension of $\End(\phi)\otimes_{A} K$ over $K$ is $r$.

-We finally introduce an $A$-lattice invariant which will be fundamental for the present work.
+In what follows, we introduce an $A$-lattice invariant which will be fundamental for the present work.
 Let $\Lambda$ be an $A$-lattice of rank $r$.
-We define \textit{the Eisenstein series of weight $k\in \ZZ_{\geq 0}$ for $\Lambda$} to be the infinite sum given by
+We let $\Eis_0(\Lambda):=-1$ and define \textit{the Eisenstein series of weight $k\in \ZZ_{\geq 1}$ for $\Lambda$} to be the infinite sum given by